San Jose City College: Campus

 SJCC's campus is located in West San Jose, in the neighborhood of Fruitdale.
 It is bound by Bascom Ave to the west, Leigh Ave to the east, and Moorpark Ave to the north.

 Notable buildings on campus include César E. Chávez Library, the Science Complex, the Student Center, Carmen Castellano Fine Arts Center, and the Technology Center, among others.

 César E. Chávez Library

 The new library opened in June 2003.
 It was named after Californian civil rights activist César E. Chávez.
 The library is state-of-the-art with wireless Internet access and data ports throughout the building.

-The library also has an electronic research lab consisting of thirty personal computers, an electronic whiteboard and a variety of learning software.
+It also has an electronic research laboratory consisting of 30 personal computers, an electronic whiteboard and a variety of learning software.

-The library collection consists of approximately 63,000 books and 200 periodical subscriptions.
-In addition, the library’s databases make thousands of periodical articles available to students both on and off-campus.

 Carmen Castellano Fine Arts Center

 The Carmen Castellano Fine Arts Center was opened in 2012.
 It is named after longtime local arts booster and community organizer Carmen Castellano.
 The center includes a fine arts gallery and a theatre/performance space, alongside classrooms for relevant departments.